1983 Boston mayoral election: Lawrence DiCara's campaign

 Lawrence DiCara's campaign message was centered upon fostering harmony in the city, with DiCara pledging to be "everybody's mayor".
 DiCara gave campaign launch speeches in each of the city's neighborhoods.
 Launching his campaign prior to White's announcement that he was not seeking reelection, DiCara initially hoped to strike a contrast to the downtown-focused mayor by being a candidate focused on all of the city's neighborhoods.
 DiCara would later write in his book Turmoil and Transition in Boston that his campaign message had been out-of-step with the sentiments of Boston voters:

 My slogan of wanting to be "everybody's mayor" was not in sync with those residents who wanted their own personal mayor who reflected their views...and my relentless efforts to show voters I was the most qualified were not responsive to their personal concerns.

 Shortly before the primary election, Bob Kiley withdrew from the race and endorsed DiCara.

 Other campaigns

+On March 15, former Deputy Mayor and Massachusetts Bay Transportation Authority general manager Bob Kiley became the second candidate to enter the race.

 On April 19, City Councillor Frederick C. Langone declared his candidacy.
 Langone was accused of running as a publicity stunt, a charge which the Councillor denied.
 In an effort to prove that his campaign was serious, he announced that he would not seek another city council term.

 On April 24, Suffolk County Sheriff Dennis J. Kearney declared his candidacy at Faneuil Hall.
 He promised that if elected he would create an office of internal affairs to investigate "fraud, waste and abuse".
 He also promised to hire 99 new police officers each year for the next three years, a plan which would cost the city $3 million.

 LaRouche movement member Michael Gelber announced that he was entering the race on May 6.